 How is Wilms tumor treated?

 Overall, about 9 of 10 children with Wilms tumor are cured.
-A great deal of progress has been made in treating this disease with surgery, radiation therapy, and chemotherapy.
-Much of this progress in the United States has been because of the work of the National Wilms Tumor Study Group (now part of the Children’s Oncology Group), which conducts clinical trials of new treatments for most children with Wilms tumor.
-Today, most children with this cancer are treated in a clinical trial to try and improve on what doctors believe is the best treatment.
-The goal of these studies is to find ways to cure as many children as possible while limiting side effects by giving as little treatment as is necessary.
+A great deal of progress has been made in treating this disease.
+Much of this progress in the United States has been because of the work of the National Wilms Tumor Study Group (now part of the Children’s Oncology Group), which runs clinical trials of new treatments for children with Wilms tumor.
+Today, most children with this cancer are treated in a clinical trial to try to improve on what doctors believe is the best treatment.
+The goal of these studies is to find ways to cure as many children as possible while limiting side effects by giving as little treatment as needed.

 Because Wilms tumors are rare, few doctors outside of those in children’s cancer centers have much experience in treating them.
-Most doctors recommend a team approach that includes the child’s pediatrician as well as specialists at a child’s cancer center.
+Children with Wilms tumors are treated with a team approach that includes the child’s pediatrician as well as specialists at a child’s cancer center.
 For Wilms tumors, the doctors on this team often include:

 - A pediatric surgeon or pediatric urologist (doctor who treats urinary system problems in children [and genital problems in boys])

 - A pediatric oncologist (doctor who uses chemotherapy and other medicines to treat childhood cancers)

 - A pediatric radiation oncologist (doctor who uses radiation therapy to treat cancer in children)